marijnh/Eloquent-JavaScript/04_data.md

 // → {x: 0.3667, y: 1.966}
 ```

-If sines and cosines are not something you are familiar with, don't worry.
-When they are used in this book, in [Chapter ?](dom#sin_cos), I'll explain them.
+If you're not familiar with sines and cosines, don't worry.
+I'll explain them when they are used in this book, in [Chapter ?](dom#sin_cos).

 {{index "Math.random function", "random number"}}

 The previous example used `Math.random`.
-This is a function that returns a new pseudorandom number between zero (inclusive) and one (exclusive) every time you call it.
+This is a function that returns a new pseudorandom number between zero (inclusive) and one (exclusive) every time you call it:

 ```{test: no}
 console.log(Math.random());